-- Swimming suit and shorts (for hot tub, swimming, and hot weather)
+- Swimming suit and shorts (for swimming and hot weather)

-- Parka and sweatshirt – even during the summer a light jacket will help keep you comfortable in the mornings and evenings
+- Jacket and sweatshirt – even during the summer a light jacket will help keep you comfortable in the mornings and evenings

 - Flashlight (our generator does not run during the night)